 Goodwill that arises upon the acquisition of subsidiaries is included in intangible assets.
 See note 3(i) for further details on the accounting policy with respect to goodwill arising on business combinations upon acquisition.
-Goodwill is subsequently measured at cost less any impairment losses.
-An intangible asset is recognized only when its cost can be measured reliably and it is probable that the expected future economic benefits that are attributable to it will flow to the Bank.

-For the year ended September 30, 2023 (Expressed in thousands of Bermuda dollars, except as noted)
+For the year ended September 30, 2024 (Expressed in thousands of Bermuda dollars, except as noted)

-(l) Intangiable assets and related amortization (continued)
+(1) Intangible assets and related amortization (continued)